BenZed/benzed-ts/packages/presenter/markdown/02-pipeline.md

 There's the Asset Manager.
 What we currently call Gears, but is really just the fourth version of the original Asset Manager built by DNS.
 It has improved a great deal since the first version.

 - For an asset to exist, it needs to have a working file, for which versions are tracked.
 This working file can be anything; .psd file, image, a zipped harmony folder, whatever.
 - The Asset Manager allows meta-data to be associated with a project.
 Episode, Stages and Statuses, configurable by project.
 Comments and tags can be added.
-We can see who an asset is assigned to, what priority is has.
+We can see who an asset is assigned to, what priority is has, etcetera.
 - The Asset Manager allows for previews to be uploaded.
 Images or video.
 There's a secondary system that tracks all of these images and videos and compresses into web friendly formats so the animator doesn't have to.

 <!-- @Prompt -->